 This must be true especially for electoral law.
 The lawmakers drafting a reform of the federal electoral law should keep these words in mind.
 With an overfull plenary, it’s not the time for half-baked compromises any more.
 It’s time for a hand-tight, functioning solution which will prevail the next couple of elections and restores the electorates trust into the countries’ most important democratic institution.

 The absolute majority system which made its debut in the US this fall could be implemented for Germany without any problems.
 It would, for mathematical reasons which can’t be explained in short, solve the seat growth issue.
 The Bundestag, which in the past didn’t get tired of emphasizing how complicated a reform is, doesn’t have any excuse any more – apart from the unwillingness of its parliamentarians.

 For sure, their very own interests are at stake, as some MPs would eventually loose their seats.
-But this fact must not be an excuse.
+However, this fact must not be an excuse.
 That’s what the MPs owe their taxpayers.
 It is not just about the amount of money needed to run parliament business, which is – with approximately one billion euros per year – high enough to complain about.
-It is a symbol for the (in)competence of politicians to regain the trust of the German people which they carelessly destroyed in the last months and years.
+It is a symbol for the (in)competence of politicians to regain the trust of the German people which they continued to in the last months and years.

 The Bundestag Must Act Now

-Whether they choose the US system, copy the French one with a second round of voting or else – the details are secondary.
+Whether they choose the US system, copy the French one with a second round of voting, the details are secondary.
 The key point is whether political Berlin manages to overcome its abstract fears over losing some seats and instead chooses to show that they understand what is at stake, and that they trust its people.
 The absolute majority system is the very least they can do.